efrecon/docker-mosquitto/README.md

 Additional work was done to make it suitable for a use case: MQTT server running in bridge mode.

-We've made the `dokcer-mosquitto` be able to accept file path containing topics.
+We've made the `docker-mosquitto` be able to accept file path containing topics.
 This way, the user can set the topics they want and Mosquitto will accept them so long as they follow the topic rules (`topic pattern [[[ out | in | both ] qos-level] local-prefix remote-prefix]`) which can be found in the Mosquitto manual.

 ## Usage